ivoysey/agdademo/patter.md

 effectively _reimplement `rev`_ at the place where you apply Δ, but in a pretty opaque way.

+this other proof is done out in full in the agda file, for the curious.

 at `A x A → A`
 --------------